gradle/gradle/subprojects/docs/src/docs/release/notes.md

 It is now possible to **compile native applications using Visual Studio 2015**.
 Gradle will locate the [Universal C Runtime](https://msdn.microsoft.com/en-us/library/abx4dbyh.aspx) required by the Visual C++ toolchain.

-**Kotlin build script** support has further improved with significantly **faster startup performance**, increased API parity with Groovy-based build scripts, and better interoperability with Groovy plugins.
+**Kotlin build script** support has further improved with  **faster startup performance**, increased API parity with Groovy-based build scripts, and better interoperability with Groovy plugins.
 See the [gradle-script-kotlin v0.5.0 release notes](https://github.com/gradle/gradle-script-kotlin/releases/tag/v0.5.0) for details.

 Scala compilation startup time in large multi-project builds has been improved through [enhancements](https://github.com/gradle/gradle/pull/707) to Gradle's integration with the Zinc Scala compiler.
 In earlier versions of Gradle, builds with many Scala projects could timeout and fail when building in parallel.

 Tooling API generates more progress events.
-This means that IDEs will show a much clearer picture of what Gradle is doing during configuration, dependency resolution, and using composite builds.
+This means that IDEs will show a much clearer picture of what Gradle is doing during the configuration phase, resolving dependencies, and using composite builds.
 Details and pictures [below](#tooling-api-generates-more-progress-events).

 The [Gradle GUI](userguide/tutorial_gradle_gui.html) **has been deprecated** and will be removed in Gradle 4.0.
 An IDE which provides a UI for Gradle — IntelliJ IDEA, Eclipse, or NetBeans, for example, is recommended.